Roger Bushell: Memorials

-Bushell Green in Bushey is named in his honor, one of a number of streets in the area named after Battle of Britain pilots.
+Bushell Green in Bushey is named in his honour, one of a number of streets in the area named after Battle of Britain pilots.

 Bushell's name also appears on the war memorial in Hermanus, South Africa, where his parents spent their last years and where they were buried.

-In 2017, a memorial was erected close to the location of his murder outside what is now Ramstein Air Base.
+In 2017, a memorial was erected close to the location of his murder outside what is now the North Atlantic Treaty Organization (NATO) / United States Air Force military installation of the Ramstein Air Base.

-In 1934, Bushell had fallen in love with Georgiana Curzon, but her father forced her into an unhappy marriage with someone else.
-For years after Bushell's death, Curzon placed an "In Memoriam" advertisement in The Times of London on his birthday, saying "Love is Immortal, Georgie".
-Words in similar vein are referred to in an article in The Times in 2013, by Simon Pearson, about Bushell's lovers.
-Pearson remarked that he had some years before, while working at The Times, come: